Newett History, Family Crest & Coats of Arms

 The Feet of Fines of Warwickshire lists William le Neuwe there in 1221 and the Feet of Fines for Cambridgeshire lists Walter le New in 1234.
 John atte Newe was listed in the Subsidy Rolls of Somerset in 1327.

 Kirby's Quest lists Richard le Nywe in Somerset, 1 Edward III (during the first year of Edward III's reign.)

 Newe House, a manor house in the village of Pakenham, Suffolk remains today as it was built in 1622 by Sir Robert Bright.
 Castle Newe was a mansion house, situated in Aberdeenshire, built in 1831 by Archibald Simpson.

 Early History of the Newett family

-Another 155 words (11 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Newett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newett research.
+Another 88 words (6 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Newett History in all our PDF Extended History products and printed products wherever possible.

 Newett Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Newett include Newe, New, News, Newes, Nuce and others.